 of resources, may face serious challenges when dealing with large numbers of alternatives.

-Those number can get large when alternatives have a combinatorial structure,
+Those numbers can get large when alternatives have a combinatorial structure,

 meaning that the overall decision to be taken really is made up of several smaller decisions.